 How To Paint Exterior Walls

-Before you pick up your brushes, there are a few things to consider that will help ensure your project runs smoothly.
+Before you pick up your brush, there are a few things to consider that will help ensure your project runs smoothly.

 2. SHOULD I CHECK WEATHER FORECAST?

-Remember to always chose dry days where this is little chance of rainfall.
+Remember to always choose dry days where there is little chance of rainfall.
 Generally, late spring into early summer is the best season to carry out exterior projects.

-Finally, it is important to check the weather in order to know what the drying time of the paint you are using will be.
-Drying times are often based on 20°C – the lower the temperature, the longer the paint will take to dry.
+You also need to check the weather in order to know what the drying time of the paint you are using will be.
+Drying times are often based on 20ยฐC – the lower the temperature, the longer the paint will take to dry.

 3. CAN I PAINT EXTERIOR WALLS MYSELF?

-Painting the outside of your home is absolutely something that you can do yourself.
+Painting exterior walls is absolutely something that you can do yourself.
 By following the guidance of our team of experts you can get results that even a pro would be proud of.

-Not only will we give you all of the key information you need in this guide in order to paint exterior walls at home yourself, but if you ever have any issues or questions we have a dedicated Technical Team who are always on hand to answer any questions you may have.
+Not only will we give you all of the key information you need in this guide in order to do it yourself, but if you ever have any issues or questions we have a dedicated Technical Team who are always on hand to answer any questions you may have.

 How To Paint Exterior Walls: Step-by-Step